5 Charity Payment Gateways Compared

 PayPal

 PayPal is a versatile gateway accepting credit and debit card payments, as well as payments made via a registered PayPal account.
-In terms of fees, PayPal offers discounted transaction rates of 1.4% +20p to charities and no monthly fee.
+If you are a registered charity, PayPal offers discounted transaction rates of 1.4% +20p and no monthly fee or setup charge.

 Making your decision